-The practice was aware of the low results for the childhood immunisations but had not looked at addressing these.
+The practice was aware of the low results for the childhood immunisations and had produced an action plan in order to improve these scores.

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for patients aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.